mtumilowicz/scrum-notes/README.md

 * Monitoring Sprint Progress
     * at least every Daily Scrum to project the likelihood of achieving the Sprint Goal

+### Increment
+* sum of all items completed during a Sprint + value of the increments of all previous Sprints
+* meets the definition of "Done"
+* Increment is useable, so a Product Owner may choose to immediately release it

 ### Definition of "Done"
 * Development Team must define a definition of "Done"
     * if not a convention of the development organization